L-Buchholz/readme-generator/README.md

 ## Link to video walk-through of README file generator

-As the README generator cannot be deployed at a live URL, a video highlighting a walk-through of using this generator is included here: https://[GOOGLE DRIVE LINK HERE]
+As the README generator cannot be deployed at a live URL, a video highlighting a walk-through of using this generator is included here: https://drive.google.com/file/d/1lWzxJQ53hvwlWd-AQWK2m5y4uvP3oruP/view?usp=sharing